arosenmund/defcon_31_ad_good_bad_lolWut/1_ad_credential_grabbing/3_advanced_credential_grabbing/README.md

 This tool will leverage the current database of defender and identify the area of a binary or file that is triggering a given alert.
 This only works for static detections, not for heuristic or behavioral detections.

-1. On your attacker box, make sure defender is turned off.
+> **OPSEC NOTES**:
+> - This can be ran remotely
+> - You could have this feed out to a listenting IP/Port
+> - Can be ran as an injected dll in another service.
+> - the dump file itself is signatured by defender, much less the tools that generate it

+1. On the client box (LIGHTEATER), logged in directly as pslearner.
-2. Open and administrative powershell prompt and navigate to `C:\Users\Public\Dekstop\LAB_FILES\assets`
+2. Open and administrative powershell prompt and navigate to `C:\Users\Public\Desktop\LAB_FILES\assets`
 3. Unzip mimikatz and defender check using `expand-archive`
     ```powershell
     expand-archive defender-check.zip